hammadshaikhha/Causal-Inference-Mastery/README.md

 # Introduction
 This repository will consists of graduate level notes on causal inference.
 The notes are a consise summary of material covered in popular causal inference textbook and relevant research papers related.
 The outline and associated primary references are listed below.

+# Contribution Possibilities
+I am currently focusing on making detailed notes on the topics listed in the outline below.
+In the long run I would hope to have simulation code that illustrate the fundemental theorems and causal inference methods.
+For example it is well known that under randomized binary treatment the ATE is identified.
+This can be easily argued using a simulation that could be included under the "Introduction to Causal Inference" folder.
+Feel free to conduct pull requests for including relevant simulations into this repository (popular languages such as R, Stata, Python or Matlab are all fine for this).

 # Outline
 Although the folders are not ordered, the outline below is my recommended ordering of going through these materials.